Last Updated By Anmol Arora on 11 Apr, 2023

 Note: The above figures are an estimate and may vary from individual to individual and company to company.

-Company Secretary and future aspirants can refer some of the books listed below to enhance knowledge.
+CS and future aspirants can refer some of the books listed below to enhance knowledge.